vhawk19/Py_Primer/README.md

 Sick going through your boring textbook?
 Choose and learn freely whatever you want from this categorized repo!
 We have explained concepts in an intuitive and fun manner.
-We also have Inbuilt methods documentation with example doxumented in a formal manner!
+We also have Inbuilt methods documentation with examples documented in a formal manner!

 ### ITS NOT BORING!:joy: